 Also, pay attention to the team players.
 You need a team leader who will continue to develop the drivers under him or her.
 So, looking for drivers who take the time to develop others will pay dividends for your business’s future.

-This will even insure that this upcoming team captain will train other drivers how to become one of your next generation of leaders.
+This will even ensure that this upcoming team captain will train other drivers how to become one of your next generation of leaders.

 There is always one driver who people refer to as a “standup guy” or a very hard worker.
 Management is certainly not a popularity contest, so you should look for a respected driver rather than looking for a popular one.

 Respected supervisors often get the best teamwork results from their drivers.
-And, it’s a vital factor when trying to convince a driver to take the challenging job or working late.
+And, it’s a vital factor when trying to convince a driver to take a challenging job or work late.